harmless-tech/Simple-Script-Prototype/README.md

 - Only primitive data types and arrays.
 - No structs or objects.
 - Compile to a data structure that the runtime (vm) can run.
-- Include other files.
+- Ability to include other files.
 - Java-ish like syntax.
 - Allow for easy integration of the vm into other programs.
 - Minimal dependencies for the compiler and runtime.
 - Safety through the use of a compiler, and the ban on null values.
 - Security and safety of the vm/runtime.
+(All vars should be has private and final has possible)

 ### Partial TODO
-- Merge of scope and method instructions.
+- Allow for operations.
+(Arithmetic, Relational, Logic)
 - Allow for control flow structures. (if, while, for)
-- Allow for math/
-- Compile a file to a list of instructions.
+- Array and Tuple type implementation.
+- Start working on the compiler.
 - Develop system lib.
-- Allow for low level libs.
-- Add a cache.
-(To allow for holding of data for other instructions)
 - Add more comments.
-- Allow for equations.
 - Remove the use of asserts for production code.
-- Array and Tuple type.
+- Allow for low level libs.

 ### Running the code
 ##### Idea